L DK: Supporting characters

-Shōta is a class-year younger than Aoi and Shūsei.
+Shōta is a student who is than Aoi and Shūsei.
 Aoi describes him as a pretty boy.
 He shows an interest in Aoi after having a friendly encounter with her in the cultural festival the previous year, and tries to woo her after seeing her again, which makes Aoi uncomfortable and Shūsei jealous.
 He and Shūsei were on the basketball team together in middle school.